 You’ll notice that consumers find the product information from search engines highly influential.
 In addition, the research reveals a pattern in search engine use.
 In most industries studied, (in the ZMOT study appendix check out the heat maps in Figure A-3) consumers rely on search engines for pre-shopping information at least one month before they buy a product.
 Many consumers will spend an entire month or two online before they finally decide to make a purchase.
 They are looking for reviews, product features and price comparisons.
 Consumers spend more time on social networks than on any other site on the web.
 If you want to found, social media is a good place to extend your brand presence.

-Reality #3: Trusted Sources of Information
+anastasia date Reality #3: Trusted Sources of Information

 According to AdAge, Heidi Cohen has one of the best marketing blogs in the world.
 Heidi wrote a great article discussing the most trusted sources of product information.
 Heidi says